Susan is back today with a great recipe for New Year’s or anytime you want a southern black-eyed pea fix:

-I had to cook some good ‘ole Southern Black-Eyed Peas.
+I had to cook my good ‘ole Southern Black-Eyed Peas recipe.
 I am not superstitious (at all) but I love traditions.

 Actually, I cooked a meal to go along with the black-eyed peas….but for now….here are my New Year’s Day traditional peas.

 - 2 cans Bushes Black-eyed Peas

 - 1/2 tsp Tony C’s